GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 ## the Content Scroll Commands for SSD1309 work on the SSD1306

 The content scroll commands of the SSD1309 allow scrolling on the X and Y axes without the display continuously scrolling.
-- The second dummy in content scroll, which "should" be set to 1, acts as a flag for "clear new pixels/rotate image".
+- The second dummy in content scroll, which "should" be set to 1, acts as a flag for at least "clear new pixels/rotate image", and new pixel=black/white.
 - content scroll at mux=1 is very fast: https://www.youtube.com/watch?v=DmiUed8LGRo

 ## Normal Scroll Commands